-An Exciting New Twist for 2022!
-In 2022 we're tweaking both of our possible routes to overlap some of our highly successful 2019 "Summer in the Southern Great Bear" photo tour where we had excellent encounters and photo ops with both Black Bears and coastal Gray Wolves.
-Of course we can not guarantee we'll see coastal Gray Wolves on this trip, but we're doing all we can to maximize our chances of finding and photographing them!
+An Exciting New Twist for 2023!
+In 2023 we're tweaking both of our possible routes to overlap some of our highly successful 2019 "Summer in the Southern Great Bear" photo tour where we had excellent encounters and photo ops with both Black Bears and coastal Gray Wolves.
+Of course I can not guarantee we'll see coastal Gray Wolves on this trip, but we're doing all we can to maximize our chances of finding and photographing them!